 Which is an all you can eat buffet for the mechanic and shop owner.
 When a vehicle is old and has high miles everywhere you look you can find repairs to recommend to the vehicle owner.

 In most cases the owner will justify the increased repair costs by saying well I can repair this old car for a thousand dollars but I can’t buy a new car for that.
 This kind of thought process is a slippery slope.

 The automobile is most likely on the road to nickel and dime you to death.
 Lets for example say you go whole hog and replace the engine for the cost of about $4,500 dollars parts and labor.
-The new engine is still surrounded by old parts.
+However, old parts still surround the new engine.

 Transmission, suspension, brake components, steering, heating and air conditioning systems can continue to provide high repair costs even though you just installed a new engine.
 Replacing the motor can often be the start of a rewarding relationship for service centers.